vodkolav/DeepLearningProject/article/article.md

 ---
 abstract: 'In this project, we explored audio super-resolution by recreating and enhancing the model proposed in AUDIOSR: Versatile Audio Super-Resolution at Scale.
 Audio super-resolution aims to reconstruct high-resolution audio from lower-resolution inputs, with applications in areas such as music restoration, audio compression, and telecommunication.
 The AUDIOSR model employs a diffusion-based generative approach to upscale audio bandwidth from 2 kHz to 16 kHz, generating high-resolution audio output at 24 kHz bandwidth with a 48 kHz sampling rate.
 Our work involved replicating the AUDIOSR architecture and training process, while introducing some modifications to further improve performance and versatility.
 We extended the model by integrating additional features to filter different noises and distortions.
 The performance of both the original and modified models was evaluated on standard datasets, demonstrating competitive results in terms of audio quality and bandwidth restoration.
 Our findings provide insights into the adaptability of diffusion models in audio super-resolution and open avenues for further research in this domain.
-Our code demo is avaliable on Github on this link: PUT LINK????????????????????????????'
+Our code demo is avaliable on Github on this link: [https://github.com/vodkolav/DeepLearningProject](https://github.com/vodkolav/DeepLearningProject)'
 author:
  - '[Niv Aharon Cohen](mailto:nivcohen1000@gmail.com)'
  - '[Michael Berger](mailto:michael.berger.e@gmail.com)'